Roche limit and stellar disruption in the Simpson--Visser spacetime: Introduction

 One of the most effective ways to analyze the physical properties of a black hole is through the behavior of matter and fields in its vicinity.
 A prominent example is the optical appearance of black holes \cite{Guerrero:2021ues,Guerrero:2022qkh}, which arises from both the distribution of surrounding matter, such as accretion disks, and the motion of photons emitted near the horizon.
 Another example is the dynamics of planets and stars orbiting supermassive black holes \cite{GRAVITY:2018ofz,GRAVITY:2020gka,Genzel:2010zy,Ishibashi:2024wly}.
 An important probe is provided by the tidal forces.
 Tidal forces arise from the inhomogeneity of the gravitational field, which generates a gradient of gravitational acceleration across an extended body \cite{Hobson:2006se}.
 This differential force produces a stretching effect and, if sufficiently strong, can overcome the internal binding forces of the object, leading to tidal disruption \cite{Gezari:2021bmb,Joshi:2025nzb,Komossa:2015qya}.
 Such events commonly occur when astrophysical objects, such as stars, move in the vicinity of a black hole.
 The radius at which disruption takes place is known as the Roche limit or Roche radius \cite{Evans:1989qe,Junior:2026upy}.
 Since different black hole models generate different tidal force profiles, it is expected that their corresponding Roche limits may also be modified in a way that could, in principle, be observed astrophysically \cite{LimaJunior:2022gko}.

 For the Schwarzschild black hole, the tidal forces diverge near the central singularity \cite{dInverno:1992gxs,Hobson:2006se}; however, this divergence is not observable because it is hidden behind the event horizon.
 In the Reissner--Nordström case, a particularly interesting phenomenon occurs: the tidal forces undergo a sign inversion, so that the body experiences compression instead of the usual stretching \cite{Crispino:2016pnv,Sharif:2018gzj,LimaJunior:2022gko}.
 Not all black hole models exhibit divergent tidal forces; regular solutions such as the Bardeen black hole, among others, display finite tidal forces everywhere \cite{LimaJunior:2022gko,Lima:2020wcb,Crispim:2025cql,Sharif:2018gaj}.
 In this way, tidal forces provide a powerful and insightful tool to investigate the behavior of matter in the vicinity of black holes and to discriminate between different theoretical models \cite{Albacete:2024qja,Silva:2025hwl,Arora:2023ltv}.
+While tidal forces have been extensively analyzed in the context of black holes, the Simpson--Visser spacetime introduces a fundamentally different physical paradigm.
+Standard regular black holes typically replace the central singularity with a de Sitter-like repulsive core at $r=0$.
+In contrast, the Simpson--Visser geometry is a black bounce model that modifies the topology of the spacetime, replacing the central singularity with a throat at $r=a$ \cite{Uniyal:2025sdr}.
+A primary novelty of this work is to explore how this topological shift imprints unique signatures on the tidal tensor.
+Unlike standard regular geometries, the presence of the Simpson--Visser throat can lead to an extreme modification of the tidal field, including a potential sign inversion of the tidal forces, directly affecting the Roche limit and stellar disruption in ways not captured by previous literature.
+To some extent, the Roche limit itself has not been explored in the literature as extensively as the topic of tidal forces.

 The structure of this paper is organized as follows.
 In Section~\ref{SEC:spacetime}, we present the spacetime under consideration and discuss some of its main properties, as well as the radial geodesics in this geometry.
 In Section~\ref{SEC:TF}, we derive the tidal forces for both a static observer and a radially infalling observer.
 In Section~\ref{SEC:Roche}, we use the tidal forces to compute the Roche limit for this spacetime.
 Finally, the discussions, conclusions, and perspectives for future work are presented in Section~\ref{Sec:Conclusion}.